simplymahmoud/Gurukula-Java-Selenium/README.md

 # What needs to be done:
 Please use any language or framework (preferably Selenium) of your preference to automate the various use cases.
 Upload your automation tests to a Git hub location and share this information when done.
 Please add information with respect to framework, tests covered, how to launch automation tests  and any other information to a document in the same Git hub location.

-# Used technologies:
-Python, Java, Selenium

 # Folders:

 manual: for manual test cases.

-auto: for auto test cases written in (python, java)
+auto: for auto test cases written in (python, java, js)

+# Used technologies:
+Python/Selenium

+Java/Selenium

+JavaScript/Protractor-Jasmine